shorsher/developer-challenge/README.md

 We would like your project to demonstrate your concept end-to-end, but it doesn't need to be a complete application.

-It must contain:
+It must:
-- A Web based user experience, built in React
+- Have a Web based user experience, built in React
-- A backend-for-the-frontend (BFF), written in Node.js
+- Have backend-for-the-frontend (BFF), written in Node.js
-- On-chain Smart Contract logic
+- Have on-chain Smart Contract logic, written in Solidity
-- A blockchain running on Kaleido
+- Use blockchain running on Kaleido

 How much time you spend on each tier is down to you - depending on the role you're applying for and the skills you want to show.